-This paper proposes a new heuristic search algorithm, Recursive Random Search(RRS), for black-box optimization problems.
-Specifically, this algorithm is designed for the dynamical parameter optimization of network protocols which emphasizes on obtaining good solutions within a limited time frame rather than full optimization.
+Parameter configuration is a common procedure used in large-scale network protocols to support multiple operational goals.
+This problem can be formulated as a black-box optimization problem and solved with an efficient search algorithm.
+This paper proposes a new heuristic search algorithm, Recursive Random Search(RRS), for large-scale network parameter optimization.
 The RRS algorithm is based on the initial high-efficiency property of random sampling and attempts to maintain this high-efficiency by constantly "restarting" random sampling with adjusted sample spaces.
-Due to its basis on random sampling, the RRS algorithm is robust to the effect of random noises in the objective function and it performs especially efficiently when handling the objective functions with negligible parameters.
-These properties have been demonstrated with the tests on a suite of benchmark functions.
-The RRS algorithm has been successfully applied to the optimal configuration of several network protocols.
-One application to a network routing algorithm is presented.
+Due to its root in random sampling, the RRS algorithm is robust to the effect of random noises in the objective function and is advantageous in optimizing the objective function with negligible parameters.
+These features are very important for the efficient parameter optimization of network protocols.
+The performance of RRS is demonstrated with the tests on a suite of benchmark functions.
+The RRS algorithm has been applied to the adaptive configuration of several network protocols, such as RED, OSPF and BGP.
+One example application in OSPF routing algorithm is presented.